hfco/hfc/README.md

 - The developer team is highly professional and motivated to produce high quality software even if this takes more time
 - We are following a formal methods process that is geared to our engineering needs
 - We can use excellent property-based testing techniques to catch problems early in the development cycle
-- Haskell is a production-ready language
+- Haskell is a mature and production-ready language - it is now over 30 years old and much work has been done to make it useful in practice

 ### Haskell is Production Ready